 Britt Urban and her partner Emiliano Zanini have a gloved high five after finishing their shopping.
 They were out shopping for neighbors who are elderly or immunocompromised on Thursday, March 19, 2020.
 (Beth LaBerge/KQED)

-Gov. Gavin Newsom ordered the entire state of California must shelter at home to slow the spread of COVID-19.
-The order went into effect Thursday night.
+On March 19, Gov. Gavin Newsom ordered the entire state of California must shelter at home to slow the spread of COVID-19.

-This mirrors shelter-in-place orders already implemented across the Bay Area that limit what kinds of activities will be available, and what businesses will be open for the coming weeks.
+The move mirrored shelter-in-place orders already implemented across the Bay Area that limited what kinds of activities will be available, and what businesses will be open for the coming weeks.

-As social distancing practices have been encouraged for the past week and a kind of Bay Area lockdown is put in place, many of us are grappling with the question: How does a community come together in a time when we can’t physically be together?
+As social distancing practices have been encouraged, many of us are grappling with the question: How does a community come together in a time when we can’t physically be together?

 Here are a few things you can still do to help your family and your community:

 How Some People Are Putting the Social Back in Digital Media

 Since social distancing practices discourage knocking on your neighbor’s door, Bay Area residents have been coming together on Nextdoor, Facebook and through good old-fashioned phone calls to meet the needs of their vulnerable community members.